 – Lightweight rain jacket and rain pants.
 You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * A waterproof & breathable rain parka with a hood is mandatory.

 – A lightweight fleece or down layer for underneath the shell.
 Magrit & I both travel with lightweight down vests and jackets.
 Uniqlo makes fun and affordable down layers.
 Also in men and women models.
 We like jackets with a hood.
 We also carry lightweight gloves and stocking caps.
-For the fall tours, you may want to make sure you have ample layers.
+For the fall tours, you may want to ensure you have ample layers.
 Follow the temperatures before your departure.

 -Small umbrella for rain and shade.
 I use an umbrella often to block the sun from hitting the front element of my lens.
 Black is the best.
 I like this one.